 By the Elsevier Community Posted on 6 December 2016

-To support the Cancer Moonshot, Elsevier is providing free access to data, metrics, video-interviews and other resources to support research and other activities critical to this initiative.
+To support cancer research, Elsevier is providing free access to data, metrics, video-interviews and other resources to support research and other activities critical to this initiative.
 We hope researchers, healthcare providers, funders and government agencies in the US and beyond will find these resources helpful.
 The site will be updated as new data becomes available.

 Lancet Oncology report sets out how to accelerate cancer research and care